nuagenetworks/nuage-ospdirector/image-patching/README_6.0.md

 # Steps:

-Copy the stopgap-script folder from undercloud-director path /home/stack/nuage-ospdirector-osp-13.<release>/image-patching/ onto the hypervisor machine that is accessible to the nuage-rpms repo.
+Copy the  folder image-patching from /home/stack/nuage-ospdirector/image-patching/ onto the hypervisor machine that is accessible to the nuage-rpms repo.

 ```
-cd stopgap-script/
+cd nuage_image_patching_scripts
 ```

 Copy the `overcloud-full.qcow2` from undercloud-director /home/stack/images/ to this location and make a backup of overcloud-full.qcow2